Iampushti51/Hospitality-Business-Intelligence-Dashboard/README.md

 Supports performance monitoring and strategic planning

-📂 Files Included
+📂 Repository Contents

-Hospitality Dashboard.pbit – Power BI dashboard file
+Hospitality Dashboard.pbit – Power BI dashboard template

+*.csv – Dataset files used for analysis and reporting

+Analytical_Report.pdf – Detailed analytical summary of dashboard insights

+Metrics_and_DAX_List.pdf – Documentation of:

+Measures created

+Business purpose of each metric

+DAX queries used for calculations

+(All supporting files are included to ensure transparency, clarity, and reproducibility of the analysis.)

 🚀 How to Use